[Last update: 5/5/2011, 12:11 pm, CST]

 My second thought was that the photo was captivating because it was so different from how such scenes have been depicted in countless movies and TV shows.
 In such dramas, this would not be taking place in a spartan, crowded conference room with all the aesthetic appeal of a Marriott Hotel business center — and a table full of HP laptops that still have Intel Inside and Windows stickers on them.
 In an episode (in every episode) of “24” this would be in an expansive subterranean room filled with translucent touch screens that make all sorts of electronic beeping and screeching sounds when they zoom in to watch the action of each soldier on the ground.

-But, upon further examination, I’ve decided this photo’s true power can best be understood by looking at it, as one can do on Flickr, at the original size it was posted, 4996 x 2731 pixels (click to slide show, then “view all sizes).
-At this size, you can see the photo as its photographer saw it through the lens — or the photo-editor who chose it might.
+But, upon further examination, I’ve decided this photo’s true power can best be understood by looking at it, as one can do on Flickr, at the original size it was posted, 4996 x 2731 pixels At this size, you can see the photo as its photographer saw it through the lens — or the photo-editor who chose it might.

-At 4996 x 2731, you can immediately see the photo’s focal point is Hillary Clinton — more specifically, her eyes.
+At 4996 x 2731 pixels, you can immediately see the photo’s focal point is Hillary Clinton — more specifically, her eyes.

 The photo tells a story of an entire room of people, but this is a photograph of Hillary Clinton.
 And, frankly, it is one of the most powerful, honest photographs you’ll ever see of a public figure.